 The Myth That Closure Comes From Resolution

 I think many of us are taught in some form or another that closure comes when we get justice.
-We’re taught that after there’s a resolution, an understanding, conversation, acknowledgment — that’s when closure happens.
+We’re taught that after there’s a resolution, an understanding, a conversation, or some type of acknowledgment – that’s when closure happens.

-That would be the justice version of closure that’s nice and complete and has a clear beginning and end point.
-That’s the ideal version of closure that happens when an event occurs that later actually gets remedied.
+That would be the justice version of closure that’s nice and complete.
+This version has a clear beginning and end point, and it happens when an injustice is later addressed.

 In real life, however, we don’t always get remedies.
-We already know that you’re not always going to get the apology that you expect.
-People don’t always acknowledge what they did, and maybe at some point you realize you’re responsible for your own peace, and your own moving on.
+People oftentimes don’t acknowledge what they did, and at some point you realize you’re responsible for your own peace.

 When the Ending You Needed Never Happens

-This can happen in any example of times where you need closure.
+This can happen in any circumstance.
 Maybe you experienced consistent abuse at home, at school, or at work.
 Maybe you were in a relationship that ended suddenly and with no explanation.
-You might need closure from a specific incident that happened between you and someone that you thought could be trusted.
+You might need closure from a betrayal or abandonment.

 The Hidden Belief That Keeps People Stuck